Belize (The name)

 Dry season is February to May.
 The peak tourist season.

 Hurricane season is June to October, which means, it usually only rains when a tropical wave, tropical storm or hurricane hits Belize.
 It is otherwise sunny and dry.
-Of course you get the thunder storms bubble up in the afternoon as well, at this time of year.

 Although those are officially the seasons, nothing is set in stone.
 Any of the seasons can vary considerably, due to factors like the jet stream being further north or south than usual.
 La Niña.
 Butterflies in Africa or a whole host of other factors.